aybuke-senel/iot-motion-data-analytics/README.md

 ## Python Analysis (EDA)

-The dataset was further analyzed using Python (Pandas & Matplotlib) after being queried from PostgreSQL.
+The dataset was further analyzed using Python (Pandas, Matplotlib, and Seaborn) after being queried from PostgreSQL.

 ---

 ### Activity Distribution

 ![Activity Distribution](images/iot_activity_distribution.png)

 This visualization confirms that the dataset is balanced between walking and running activities.